 The slightly eccentric combo is somehow perfectly Shelley.
 Take a look at my Shelley Winters inspired Mint Chocolate Milkshake recipe here.

 According to Shelley, for a brief time at the start of her Hollywood career, she was roommates with another struggling starlet, none other than Marilyn Monroe.
 It’s important to note that other than Shelley’s words, I can’t find any solid evidence that supports these claims…

-But, with the exception of one or two Marilyn anecdotes that do not ring true—I’ll go into details on all that next week—Shelley’s stories and insights on Marilyn seem accurate.
-Photos of the two stars in later years, particularly at the 1960 Golden Globes, where Marilyn and Shelley are all smiles as they greet each other— Marilyn even takes Shelley’s cheek quite tenderly— suggest a deep friendship with perhaps a long history.
+But, with the exception of one or two Marilyn anecdotes that do not ring true—read my article on A Double Life (1947), Shelley Winters, and Marilyn Monroe for more information on those anecdotes—Shelley’s stories and insights on Marilyn could be accurate.
+Photos of the two stars in later years, particularly at the 1960 Golden Globes, where Marilyn and Shelley are all smiles as they greet each other— Marilyn even takes Shelley’s cheek quite tenderly in one picture— suggest a deep friendship with perhaps a long history.

 "We Had Fun"

 On David Letterman in 1989, Shelley said that she and Marilyn were roommates for “about a year on and off,” until Shelley became serious with her soon-to-be-second husband, Vittorio Gassman.
 During this year, the two blonde starlets had a blast furnishing their new place, playing the field, consoling each other through disappointing relationships and career turns, sharing clothes—the two even split the cost of a mink coat, and dreaming of becoming Oscar winning actresses who also enjoyed happy family lives.

 According to Shelley in 1987’s Marilyn Monroe: Beyond the Legend: